 Africa Energy is an exploration stage enterprise that to date, has not found proved reserves.
 Early in 2015, the Company invoked a new corporate strategy to take advantage of the current downturn in oil prices and intends to aggressively pursue onshore and offshore upstream oil opportunities in Africa.
-In December of 2015, the Company entered into two purchase agreements and one farmin agreement which, subject to completion, will see the Company hold a 90% participating interest in an Exploration Right on Block 2B, offshore South Africa.
+In October 2016, the Company acquired a 90% participating interest in an Exploration Right on Block 2B, offshore in the Republic of South Africa.
 Oil and gas exploration, development and production activities in emerging markets are subject to significant uncertainties which may adversely affect the Company's operations.
 Uncertainties include, but are not limited to, the risk of war, terrorism, civil unrest, expropriation, nationalization or other title dispute challenges, renegotiation or nullification of existing or future concessions and contracts, the imposition of international sanctions, a change in crude oil or natural gas pricing policies, a change in taxation policies, and the imposition of currency controls, in addition to the risks associated with exploration activities.
 These uncertainties, all of which are beyond the Company's control, could have a material adverse effect on Africa Energy's business, prospects and results of operations.
 In addition, if legal disputes arise related to oil and gas concessions acquired by the Company, Africa Energy could be subject to the jurisdiction of courts other than those of Canada.
 The Company's recourse may be very limited in the event of a breach by a government or government authority of an agreement governing a concession in which Africa Energy has or may acquire an interest.
 The Company may require licenses or permits from various governmental authorities to carry out future exploration, development and production activities.
 There can be no assurance that Africa Energy will be able to obtain all necessary licenses and permits when required.